shotgunsoftware/tk-core/docs/core.rst

 ==============================================

-An instance of the :class:`sgtk.Sgtk` is associated with a specific set of configuration settings.
+Each instance of the :class:`sgtk.Sgtk` class is associated with a specific set of configuration settings.
 This association is automatically resolved as the API instance is created and can be specified in several ways: